midara-hansanee/-Predict-the-occurrence-of-the-Heart-Disease-Through-Logistic-Regression./README.md

-# Market-Basket-Analysis
+ Predict the occurrence of the Heart Disease,
- Discover the product relationships in the groceries using MBA association Rule Mining
+       Through Logistic Regression.